ant-wireless/ANT-Android-SDKs/README.md

 **Where can I get more info about ANT on Android (e.g. hardware requirements, developer instructions, licensing information)?**
 Visit http://www.thisisant.com/developer/ant/ant-in-android/ for more info

+**How do I use the ANT and ANT+ APIs?**
+Refer to the "Quick Start Guide" in the readme files of the ANT and ANT+ SDK main folders.

 **Where can I get help developing my ANT applications?**
 Visit the ANT developer forums at http://www.thisisant.com/forum/ or become an ANT+ Member for direct support.